eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

 Please be aware, that all services and applications that were deployed in the previous step, are **not** accessible from outside the Kubernetes cluster.
 That means, for example, the Postgres database cannot be reached out-of-the-box.

-As mnentioned above you can use the minikube dashboard to inspect your cluster:
+As mentioned above you can use the minikube dashboard to inspect your cluster:

 ```bash
 minikube [-p minikube-$USER] dashboard                   # if -p option is used, with the profile name minikube-$USER